 - BA, University of British Columbia

-Ken Coates is currently accepting applications from new PhD and MPP students for September 2022 in the following research areas: Indigenous governance, rural and remote innovation, rural and small town development, northern Canada/Circumpolar, and post secondary education.
+Ken Coates is currently not accepting applications from new PhD and MPP students for September 2023.

 - SSHRC Knowledge Synthesis Grant, Aboriginal Workplace Integration in the North, March 2015

 - SSHRC Partnership Grant, Rural Policy Learning Commons, January 2015